 The course begins with the teams finding their team vision and ends with the individuals refining a personal vision of how to put the skills learned into action at their home unit.

 - What does the course fee cover?

-The fee provides for all meals (dinner day one through lunch on day 6), program material, facility expenses, program equipment, insurance, two NYLT t-shirts, patrol cap, and NYLT notebook.
+The fee includes meals (dinner day one through lunch on day 6), program material, facility expenses, program equipment, insurance, two NYLT t-shirts, patrol cap, and NYLT notebook.

 - Do I have to attend the orientation session?

 - Yes.
-If there is a wait list for a course, then Scouts who are registered for a course but do not attend the orientation will lose their place on that course.
-This creates an open position, which will be filled by a Scout on the wait list who has attended orientation
+If there is a waitlist for a course, then Scouts who are registered for a course but do not attend the orientation will lose their place on that course.
+This creates an open position, which will be filled by a Scout on the waitlist who has attended the orientation.

 - What type of tents will be used during the course?

 The participants will bring their own lightweight tent (10'x10' or smaller).
 This may be the same tent used for the outpost hike.

 - Why does each Scout have to bring a backpacking tent?
 Can several Scouts from the same troop share the same tent?